0xPolygonMiden/miden-client/tests/README.md

 node up and running.
 This is accomplished with the `node` command from the `Makefile` and what it does is:

-- clone the node repo if it doesn't exist
+- Clone the node repo if it doesn't exist.
-- delete previously existing data
+- Delete previously existing data.
-- generate genesis and account data with `cargo run --release --bin miden-node --features testing -- make-genesis --inputs-path node/genesis.toml`
+- Generate genesis and account data with `cargo run --release --bin miden-node --features testing -- make-genesis --inputs-path node/genesis.toml`.

 After that we can start the node, again done in the `start-node` command from the `Makefile`